Chloe Saxon Flashes Her Booty In A Black Lace Bodysuit: ‘Suns Out Buns Out’

 In the racy snap, Chloe looked smoking hot as she rocked a black lace thong bodysuit.
 The garment featured thin straps that fell over her shoulders and down her back while showcasing her toned arms.
 The bottoms hugged her tiny waist and curvy hips tightly while putting her round booty on full display.
 Fans also got a peek at her lean legs in the shot.

 She posed in front of a white wall and a mirror and arched her back.
-She looked over her shoulder with a sultry stare on her face and hand her arms hugged in towards her midsection.
+She looked over her shoulder with a sultry stare on her face.
+She also had her arms hugged in towards her midsection.

 Chloe wore her long, dark hair in a deep side part and styled in loose waves that fell down her back and cascaded over her shoulder.